Ski patrol: National Ski Patrol

 The National Ski Patrol in USA was founded in 1938 by the NSP's first chairman, Charles Minot Dole.
 "Minnie," as he was known, decided that a "service and safety" organization was in order after he hurt himself skiing at Stowe, Vermont and had trouble evacuating himself from the slope.
 He created the Mount Mansfield Ski Patrol for the National Downhill and Slalom Championship at Mt.
 Mansfield.
 Roger F. Langley, the president of the National Ski Association asked Dole to consider a national patrol.
 Dole later went on to create the 10th Mountain Division, after seeing Finnish soldiers on skis destroy two armored divisions.
 One of the few federally chartered not-for-profit organizations in the U.S., the NSP has since become the world's largest winter rescue organization.
 The NSP's 26,500 paid and volunteer members serve on over 600 patrols.
+It is important to note that in conjunction with the development of the Nation's First Volunteer Ski Patrol at Stowe, Cannon Mountain, in Franconia NH, had developed the Nation's first Professional Ski Patrol, also in 1938.

 The NSP is composed of 10 geographic divisions plus a single division for all paid patrollers.
 Members are recognized on the slopes by the red jackets they wear, marked by a white cross on the chest and a larger one on the back, or by the older style of blue and rust colored parkas with yellow crosses.